Contents

 Overall, the range of investments is good, and there’s a good range of both stocks and shares and ETFs (exchange-traded funds).

-There’s over 2,000 US stocks, and a range of the most popular companies in the UK, Europe, and even China.
+On Lightyear, there’s over 2,000 US stocks, and a range of the most popular companies in the UK, Europe, and even China.

 So that’s companies like Tesla, Apple, Google, Alibaba, Baidu, large banks like HSBC, and even football clubs like Manchester United.

-For a wide range of smaller companies, particularly in the UK, it’s worth checking out AJ Bell¹.
 It's worth mentioning, new stocks and shares are added all the time to Lightyear.

 For instance, let’s say one Netflix share is worth $600, that’s quite a bit of cash to invest in a single company for most investors.